 Answer: The stations are located throughout the New York and Pennsylvania portions of the Susquehanna River Basin on both major rivers and smaller tributaries.
 Currently, there are 76 water quality monitoring stations.

-Answer: SRBC selects monitoring sites based on various criteria, including: (1) human activities within the watershed; (2) watersheds match criteria such as stream size, stream flows, etc; and (3) based on interest from government agencies, nonprofits, and the general public.
-SRBC also selects some locations specifically for their pristine qualities such as those designated as High Quality or Exceptional Value Streams, or streams criticial to drinking water supplies.
+Answer: SRBC selects monitoring sites based on various criteria, including: (1) human activities within the watershed; (2) watersheds match criteria such as stream size, streamflows, etc.; and (3) based on interest from government agencies, nonprofits, and the general public.
+SRBC also selects some locations specifically for their pristine qualities such as those designated as High Quality or Exceptional Value Streams, or streams critical to drinking water supplies.

 Answer: Yes.
 At select stations, SRBC also collects: